mratsim/Arraymancer/README.md

 Why not use in a language as productive as Python and as fast as C?
 Code once, and don't spend months redoing the same thing at a lower level.

-### Tools available in labs are not available in production:
-- Managing and deploying Python (2.7, 3.5, 3.6) and packages version in a robust manner requires devops-fu (virtualenv, Docker, ...)
-- Python data science ecosystem does not run on embedded devices (Nvidia Tegra/drones) or mobile phones, especially preprocessing dependencies.

 ### Bridging the gap between deep learning research and production
 The deep learning frameworks are currently in two camps:
 - Research: Theano, Tensorflow, Keras, Torch, PyTorch